how2kritin/neural-language-modelling/Report.md

 These are slightly worse than LSTM-based models, primarily because they tend to forget info as new info comes in.
-However, they still are much better than Feed-Forward Neural Network models, as they can observe relatively long-range dependencies as they do not need to depend on a context window.
+However, they still are much better than Feed-Forward Neural Network models, as they can observe relatively long-range dependencies since they do not need to depend on a context window.

 #### FFNN-based models